olshevski/compose-safe-args/README.md

 # Safe Arguments Generator

-Yet another attempt to add safe arguments to [Compose Navigation](https://developer.android.com/jetpack/compose/navigation).

-## Why

-Since routes in Navigation Component don't support safe arguments out of the box as well as require a lot of boilerplate code, this library was meant to be made.
+[Navigation Component for Compose](https://developer.android.com/jetpack/compose/navigation) doesn't support safe arguments out of the box as well as requires a lot of boilerplate code.
+This library fills in this missing part.

 The main focus of the library is a simplified approach for declaring routes and arguments.
-What's more, this library *doesn't force you* to declare your screen composables in any particular way, which was a deal-breaker in several other existing safe-args projects.
+What's more, this library *doesn't force you* to declare your screen composables in any particular way, which is in my opinion an overkill in several other existing safe-args projects.

-## Ok, show me the code
+## Usage

 You declare all routes within a single interface like this: